boolsi/boolsi/README.md

 ```

 ### Perturbations
-Section `perturbations` allows to override node states at specific time
+Section `perturbations` allows to override node states at individual time
 steps.
 Similarly to [Fixed nodes](#fixed-nodes), the states to override
 with are defined by `0`, `1`, `any`, `0?`, `1?`, or `any?` but you also
 need to specify time steps when the override takes place.